dandi/dandi-archive/doc/design/embargo-full.md

 ### TODO how to download anonymously with the CLI?

 ## Embargo period enforcement
-NIH embargoes (and embargos in general) will have an end date to ensure that the data is not secret forever.
+NIH embargoes (and embargoes in general) will have an end date to ensure that the data is not secret forever.
 We will enforce that an end date be specified for every new embargoed dandiset, and forcibly release embargoed dandisets that expire.

 The MVP collects the NIH award number and stores it in the metadata.